 - Texas Association of Private and Parochial Schools

-For more information on the program and to find out which option best matches your school’s needs, please contact the School Broadcast Program at email@example.com.
+For more information on the program, please contact the School Broadcast Program at email@example.com.